-Below are some useful tips to prepare for QTP interview, followed by the most common QTP interview questions and answers.
-Actually we had planned this post at the end of our QTP training article series.
-But many readers requested to provide interview questions so that you can prepare for interview while learning QTP.
+We planned this post at the end of our QTP training article series but many readers requested to provide interview questions so as to prepare for the interview while learning QTP.

-Note – In this post we have covered some useful tips to prepare for QTP interview along with top 20 common and crucial Quick Test Professional questions and answers.
-Please provide more questions in comments and we’ll update this post with answers to your questions.
-You can also post your questions using this “Share Your QTP Interview Questions” page.
+Note – In this post, we have covered some useful tips to prepare for the QTP interview along with the top 80 common and crucial Quick Test Professional questions and answers.

 We devised a list of pre-requisites or non-technical aspects that every QTP interviewee has to be familiar with.

 - QTP is merely a tool that facilitates testing.
 The ultimate goal of QTP – or any other testing tool for that matter- is efficient and effective testing.
-So, make sure your testing fundamentals are solid.
+So make sure that your testing fundamentals are solid.

 - Next undeniably is the knowledge about the QTP tool.
 Make sure you know all the basic information about the tool.

 - QTP predominantly relies on a tester’s programming skills to design, develop and maintain tests.
-That does not mean knowing all the features of the tool or VB Script are enough.
-The most important skill the automation tester should have is the ability for logic building.
-QTP tool and VB Script are simply vehicles that help you reach a solution.
+That does not mean knowing all the features of the tool or VB Script is enough.
+The most important skill the automation tester should have is the ability of logic building.
+QTP tools and VB Script are simply vehicles that help you to reach a solution.

-- In the recent days most interviewers are asking questions that either involve writing a script on paper or coding on a QTP installed machine.
+- In recent days, most interviewers are asking questions that either involve writing a script on paper or coding on a QTP installed on the machine.
 If you can code on a machine or write the code spontaneously, that’s great!
-If not, I suggest you to write the solution to the problem given to you in simple English statements.
-This will give a chance to show case your solution forming ability.
+If not, I suggest you write the solution to the problem given to you in simple English statements.
+This will give you a chance to showcase your solution forming ability.
 Explain that to translate this solution into a program is simply a matter of referring to the help files of the programming language to find the equivalent statements.

 - In an interview, when you are writing code, please do not forget to include comments.
 Showcase good programming practices.

-- If you have not been using QTP recently but have had past experience, it helps to take a couple of hours to re-familiarize with the IDE.
+- If you have not been using QTP recently but have had past experience, it would take a couple of hours to re-familiarize with the IDE.

 - What are the reasons for choosing to automate your project and why did you choose QTP?

-- What is the most challenging testing situation you faced and how did you overcome it?
+- What was the most challenging testing situation you faced and how did you overcome it?